 December is a peak gaming period (more player time to engage), offsetting drawbacks like holiday-related development time constraints and crowded release windows.

-GGG’s 1.0 requirements focus on 6 complete acts, a polished endgame, and most (not all) classes/Ascendancies—milestones targeted for late 2026.
+GGG’s 1.0 requirements focus on 6 complete acts, a polished endgame (first reworked in 0.5.0), and most (not all) classes/Ascendancies—milestones targeted for late 2026.

 While past community predictions ranged from April 2026 (0.5.0) to August 2026 (0.6.0) or even 2027, ExileCon 2026’s November timing suggests 1.0 will follow shortly after the convention.
 The game will likely launch with 10–11 classes (missing 1–2), some Ascendancy gaps, and a cohesive start-to-finish storyline (replacing the current interlude system).
 The reworked endgame (first tested in 0.5.0) will also be finalized for 1.0.